-IN WITNESS WHEREOF, the Board of Directors of the Company by an appropriate vote in accordance with the Plan's
+IN WITNESS WHEREOF, the Board of Directors of the Company by an appropriate vote in accordance with the Plan's Administrative shall be evidence of such vote.

-Administrative Procedures has caused this Amendment to be executed this 13th day of December, 2018.
-The signature of the Chairman of the Board of Directors below shall be evidence of such vote.
+Procedures has caused this Amendment to be executed this 13th day of December, 2018.
+The signature of the Chairman of the Board of Directors below